Magnetism in Gemstones

 Spectroscopy in Relation to Magnetism

-Spectroscopy and the study of magnetism in gemstones are 2 sides of the same coin.
-Hand-held spectroscopes used for gem identification detect the presence of metal ions that cause color, just as magnets do.
-The bands of absorption seen with a spectroscope are indicators of exactly the same metal ions that cause magnetic attraction.
-The locations of the black absorption bands along the light spectrum provide clues about which particular metals are present within a gem.
+Spectroscopy and the study of magnetism in gemstones are intimately related.
+Hand-held spectroscopes used for gem identification detect the presence of metal ions that cause color, just as magnets can.
+The bands of absorption seen with a spectroscope often indicate the same metal ions that cause magnetic attraction.
+The locations of the black absorption bands and lines along the light spectrum provide clues about which particular metals are present within a gem.

 In many cases, gems that show prominent absorption patterns also show a significant degree of magnetic attraction.
 As you might expect, gemstones that show no visible absorption pattern also tend to show little or no attraction to a magnet.
 The strong absorption spectrum shown below is due to high iron content in Almandine Garnet.